Planning-Inspectorate/applications-service/README.md

 generate release version numbers, so it is imperative that all commits are done using the [correct format](https://www.conventionalcommits.org/en/v1.0.0/#specification).

-Commits to the `develop` branch will create release candidates.
+Commits to the `main` branch will create release candidates.
 These are a release of software that may or may not be made public.
-Under normal circumstance, releases should be made directly to the `master` branch.
+Under normal circumstance, releases should be made directly to the `main` branch.

 ## Commit Message Rules